slackapi/java-slack-sdk/docs/content/guides/getting-started-with-bolt.md

 # Getting Started with Bolt for Java {#getting-started}

-**Bolt for Java** is a framework on the JVM that offers an abstraction layer to build Slack apps quickly using modern platform features.
+**Bolt for Java** is a framework on the JVM that offers an abstraction layer to build Slack apps using modern platform features.

-This guide explains how to start your first-ever Bolt app.
+This guide explains how to start your first Bolt app.

 If you're not yet familiar with Slack app development in general, we recommend reading the [Slack API docs](https://docs.slack.dev).